mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 Stylesheets **cascade** — at a very simple level, this means that the order of CSS rules matters; when two rules apply that have equal specificity, the one that comes last in the CSS is the one that will be used.

-In the below example, we have two rules that could apply to the `h1`.
-The `h1` ends up being colored blue — these rules have an identical selector and therefore carry the same specificity, so the last one in the source order wins.
+In the below example, we have two rules that could apply to the `<h1>` element.
+The `<h1>` ends up being colored blue.
+This is because both the rules have an identical element selector, and therefore, carry the same specificity, but the last one in the source order wins.

 {{EmbedGHLiveSample("css-examples/learn/cascade/cascade-simple.html", '100%', 500)}}